sujee/data-prep-kit/tutorials/rag-pdf/README-single-page.md

 To follow along, you’ll need:

 - A local Python development environment.
 While you can use an [Anaconda Python envronment](https://www.anaconda.com/download/), other tutorials in the Data Prep Kit learning path have used a Python virtual environment on Python v3.11.
-- The [code](https://github.com/IBM/data-prep-kit/tree/dev/examples/notebooks/rag-pdf) for this tutorial.
+- The [code](https://github.com/IBM/data-prep-kit/tree/dev/examples/notebooks/rag-pdf-1) for this tutorial.
 Clone the Data Prep Kit repo locally, and you'll find the Jupyter Notebook in the `examples/notebooks/rag-pdf-1` directory.
 - A (free) account at [Replicate](https://replicate.com/) to query LLMs.
 Use [this invite](https://replicate.com/invites/a8717bfe-2f3d-4a52-88ed-1356231cdf03) to add some credit to your Replicate account!
 The free account will give you a few API calls for free.
 That is enough for this tutorial.
 Once you sign up, create a token by going to your account, selecting API tokens, and creating a new token, called rag-1 (you can use any name).

 ## Steps

 The tutorial is structured into five steps (click on the links to jump to the section)

-1. **[Getting Started](#Step 1-getting-started)** – Set up your environment.
+1. **[Getting Started](#step-1-getting-started)** – Set up your environment.
-2. **[Processing PDFs](#Step 1-processing-pdfs-using-data-prep-kit)** – Extract, clean, and chunk documents.
+2. **[Processing PDFs](#step-2-processing-pdfs-using-data-prep-kit)** – Extract, clean, and chunk documents.
 3. **[Saving Data in a Vector Database](#step-3-storing-data-in-a-vector-database)** – Store processed data efficiently.
 4. **[Performing Vector Searches](#step-4-performing-vector-search)** – Retrieve relevant document chunks.
 5. **[Querying Documents Using LLMs](#step-5-querying-documents-using-llms)** – Interact with your documents via an LLM.

-Retrieval-augmented generation (RAG) enhances large language models (LLMs) by providing them with relevant, domain-specific information that they wouldn't otherwise know.
-LLMs are trained on vast amounts of public data but lack access to private or proprietary information.
-RAG solves this problem by retrieving relevant contextual information and feeding it to the model, thereby improving accuracy and reducing hallucinations.

-RAG is widely used for question-answering systems, customer support automation, and knowledge-based AI applications.
-For an in-depth understanding, check out [What is Retrieval-Augmented Generation?](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)

-This tutorial will walk you through preparing PDF documents for a RAG pipeline and running queries on them effectively.

-The following diagram illustrates the RAG pipeline workflow that you will implement in this tutorial.
+---

 ## Step 1: Getting Started

 ### Step 1.1: Download the code

-The code for RAG is [here](https://github.com/IBM/data-prep-kit/tree/dev/examples/notebooks/rag-pdf)
+The code for RAG is [here](https://github.com/IBM/data-prep-kit/tree/dev/examples/notebooks/rag-pdf-1)

 Start by cloning the repository